MediaComem/comem-webserv/PROJECTS.md

   * Description
   * Optional picture
   * Creation date
+  * Last modification date
 * **Sighting**
   * Description
   * Geolocation
   * Picture
   * Optional price
   * Creation date
+  * Last modification date

 Example of aggregated data:

 * The lowest/average/maximum price found for an item.
 * The number of sightings for an item.
 * The number of items created by a user.

+Sensitive data:

+* A user should not be able to update another user's item or sighting.